 Employers that offer unaffordable coverage to their full-time employees, or offer coverage that doesn’t meet minimum value requirements, can be subject to an ACA penalty and fine.
 For employers looking to avoid this penalty, safe harbor selection and qualification are very important.

 The following safe harbors will help you determine the affordability of your contribution and set you up for success in preparation for tax season.

 What are the affordability requirements?

 Employers must offer affordable healthcare coverage to their full-time employees to satisfy the Section 4980H(b) safe harbor.
-According to ICHRA regulations, for contributions to be considered affordable, the cost of health insurance for an employee can’t be more than 9.61% of the employee’s household income in 2022.
-This is a slight decrease from 2021’s threshold of 9.83%.
+According to ICHRA regulations, for contributions to be considered affordable, the cost of health insurance for an employee can’t be more than 8.39% of the employee’s household income in 2024.
+This is a decrease from 2023’s threshold of 9.12%.

 Household income safe harbors